Understanding ARFID in Children And Why Parents Need a Medical ID Card

 What is ARFID?

-For a diagnosis of ARFID, these symptoms must cause one or more of the following:
+For a doctor to officially diagnose ARFID, these behaviors must be causing one or more of the following issues:

 Impact on Health and Development